Massage gliding versus parking the cups

 CUPPING SPECIAL CONSIDERATIONS

 Unless the client has received cupping therapy pre-pregnancy, it is recommended to introduce gliding dynamic cupping gently in the second trimester.
 Recognize that a conservative approach is necessary as structures may be more responsive during pregnancy due to the hormonal changes in the body (Granter, 2011).
+More research needs to be completed to provide certitude with safe practice during pregnancy.

 Special considerations during pregnancy: Same as a non-pregnant client.
 PLUS: Do not park